MHuiG/MiniValine/README.md

 - Safe by default.
 - Easy to customize.
 - No server-side implementation.
-- Support part of the markdown syntax.
+- Support markdown.
-- Support lazy loading picture emoji
+- Support lazy loading picture emoji.
-- Support for code highlighting
+- Support for code highlighting.

 **Table of content**
 - [Installation](#installation)